-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least four core faculty members, inclusive of the program director, who are certified in pediatric cardiology by the ABP, or who have other qualifications acceptable to the Review Committee.
+2.10.b.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric endocrinology by the ABP or AOBP, or have qualifications acceptable to the Review Committee.
+(Core)

-(Core) - 2.11.
+- 2.11.
 Program Coordinator